Pandemic-era temporary shelters still being used as demand persists | CBC News

 "As we pivot to the post-pandemic era, unfortunately the rate of homelessness is increasing."

-Bernard Grandmaître had previously opened as a respite centre before returning to an arena this winter while Heron Community Centre had served as a physical distancing centre, or temporary shelter, earlier in the pandemic.
+Bernard Grandmaître had previously opened as a respite centre before returning to an arena this winter.
+The Heron Community Centre had served as a physical distancing centre, or temporary shelter, earlier in the pandemic.

-The Dempsey Community Centre will continue to operate, providing beds for up to 57 women.
+The Dempsey Community Centre will continue to provide beds for up to 57 women.

 Motion seeking end of temporary solutions

 On Tuesday, Alta Vista Coun.
-Marty Carr plans to introduce a motion to ask staff to report back with a timeline to move away from the reliance on temporary shelters and help unhoused people find more permanent accommodations.
+Marty Carr plans to introduce a motion at the community services committee to ask staff for a timeline to move away from the reliance on temporary shelters and help unhoused people find more permanent accommodations.

 What was supposed to be a six-month pilot turned into two years.- Rideau-Vanier Coun.
 Stéphanie Plante